Snusmumr1ken/2048_console/README.md

 This is console version of the popular game 2048 in C++, which was written in Qt Creator 4.6.2

-To test it just compile && run it:)
+To test it just write in your directory "Make"